 Laura Kraegel, KUCB - Unalaska

 After filing for bankruptcy protection last summer, PenAir has been ordered to sell off its assets to avoid a shutdown.
+Listen now

 Starting next year, Unalaska retailers won't be allowed to distribute single-use plastic bags to their customers.
 If they do, they'll be hit with $100 fines each time.
 Listen now

 Commissioner Brendan Carr will arrive Monday night and spend about 24 hours on the island to learn about the broadband challenges facing rural Alaska.
 Listen now

 A crab boat that sank in the Bering Sea last winter likely capsized after the vessel became coated in hundreds of thousands of pounds of ice.
 Listen now

 International seafood buyers are scheduled to visit Unalaska this month, but they don't hail from a massive importer like China or Japan.
 Listen now

 Today, we hear from Martin Aure and U.S. Army veteran Paul Schaughency.
 Aure was sent to Seattle after the bombing of Dutch Harbor, and Schaughency spent parts of WWII on Adak.
 Listen now

 About 24 hours after he went missing from an oil tanker, the U.S. Coast Guard is deciding whether to continue its search for a man who reportedly fell overboard in Aleutian waters.